aodh66/bs-utility/README.md

 - Cross platform compatibility/mac and linux versions

 ## Installation
+For normal people, you can just download the packaged and ready to go files [from here](https://www.mediafire.com/file/28kzf4pusnw4q5k/bs-utility.7z/file).
+Unzip the folder with 7zip, place it wherever you want, and launch bs-utility.exe.

+If you want to compile it yourself for some ungodly reason you can clone this repo, `npm i` as usual, and then run `npm run make` to build to the \out folder.
+If you want a version with all of my testing notes removed, that exists in the 'staging' branch.

 ## Usage Instructions
 There are multiple functions that the utility can perform.
 Rolling Backups, Snapshots (A single instance of a backup) and Profile saving.